zowe/docs-site/docs/extend/extend-desktop/mvd-internationalization.md

     npm run i18n
     ```

-    **Note** If you change static translated content, you must run the `npm run build` command to build the application, and then run the `npm run i18n` command.
+    **Note** If you change static translated content, you must run the `npm run build` command to build the application, and then re-run the `npm run i18n` command to extract the tagged content again.

 6. In each `.xlf` file, replace `target` element strings with translated versions of the `source` element strings.
 For example: